sowbyspencer/activity-app/README.md

 ## Version History

+### v1.0.6 (June 11, 2025)

+- The swipe API now returns a detailed JSON response including the swipe record, group membership update, and all direct chats created or found.
+This allows the frontend to provide more informative feedback to users after a swipe.
+- When a user swipes up (joins an activity), direct chats are now automatically created between the new member and all other members of that activity, and both users are added to chat_member.
+This ensures all group members can chat directly as soon as they join an activity group.

+### v1.0.5 (June 11, 2025)

+- Integrated swipe actions with backend: swiping up/down records a like/dislike via the API.
+- Swiped activity cards are now removed from the stack immediately.
+- When all activities are swiped, a refresh option appears to repopulate declined activities.
+- Group and activity group screens now show real group membership, not just swipe history.
+- Improved UI feedback and error handling for swipe and group actions.

 ### v1.0.4 (June 4, 2025)

 - Fixed duplicate activity fetches and server requests on repeated login/logout cycles by: